wp-plugins/categories-recent-post/readme.txt

 == Description ==

 Categories Recent Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from checked  categories.
-See more about author of this plugin: http://casanova.vn
+See more about author of this plugin: http://casanova.vn or http://www.saokim.com.vn

 Features: